searchisko/searchisko/documentation/rest-api/content/dcp_content_object.md

 * `dcp_title` - content title - used to present the document in the basic search GUI results - it can be directly set by the content provider during the push operation.
 * `dcp_url_view` - URL where the document can be viewed in its original system in human readable form - used to open the document from the basic search GUI - can be directly set by the content provider during the push.
 * `dcp_description` - short text representing the content - used to show the content in the basic search GUI results for queries that do not produce highlights - it can be directly set by the content provider during the push, no html formatting.
-* `dcp_content` - text representing whole content - Search API fulltext search runs against it - it can be directly set by the content provider during the push, may contain html formatting.
+* `dcp_content` - complete text representing whole content - Search API fulltext search runs against it - it can be directly set by the content provider during the push, may contain html formatting.
 Basic search GUI may use it in search result detail view.
+* `dcp_content_content-type` - MIME identifier of content type stored in the `dcp_content` field eg. `text/plain`, `text/html`, `text/x-markdown`.
+Must be negotiated with DCP Admins so fulltext search analyzer for `dcp_content` is set correctly.
 * `dcp_tags` - array of tags (Strings) - in the Search API used for facet (tag cloud) and filter - it is not directly pushed by the content provider because we plan a mechanism for additional user defined tags, so we need to rewrite this field internally.
 The content provider should use `tags` field instead.
 * `tags` - tags provided by content provider